keystonejs/keystone/test-projects/README.md

 This is to help with unique setups (eg; testing mongo vs postgres, etc).

-Think very carefully before you create new projects, as you may find it's easier/faster/better to add a new List to an existing test projectt if possible.
+Think very carefully before you create new projects, as you may find it's easier/faster/better to add a new List to an existing test project if possible.

 ### Environment Variables